 - If an insult regarding your appearance or being “annoying” is the worst thing someone can say about you, it says more about them than it does about you. – I can’t even count how many times I’ve been told that someone said I was annoying.
 It used to really hurt me, but now I just brush it off.
 If someone feels the need to take time out of their day to make a negative comment about your appearance or to call you “annoying” rather than comment on your personality or heart, it truly speaks more about their heart than about you.

 - Always try/offer to do the dishes at your friends’ house after a meal their parents have prepared/bought for you. – This is something my grandmother taught me when I was about eight years old.
 She did this as a teenager and said she was always invited back because everyone’s parents loved her.
-Little acts like these are things that show your respect, gratitude, and kindness towards the family that is hosting you and that’s something that they won’t forget.
+Little acts like this show your respect, gratitude, and kindness towards the family that is hosting you and that’s something that they won’t forget.

 - Don’t quit being a friend when things get tough for them. – People will go through hard things, that’s life.
 Sometimes these events will cause your friends to take out anger on you, and while that can be tough, they still need you, now more than ever.
 Even when it’s hard to be a friend, be one.
 You’d want a friend to be there when your life gets hard no matter how much you push them away, right?

 - Best friends can make anything fun. – Need to go grocery shopping for your parents?
 Pick up your best friend on the way.
 Want to start working out?
 Take your friend with you to Zumba class.
 Have a (your sport here) game you’re nervous about?
 Make your friend come.
 Best friends make everything better.
 I speak from experience.